 The 7 “To-Do’s” for Effective Home Staging

-Here at Gilliam & Associates Realty, we pride ourselves on being your partner through every step of the selling process.
+Here at the Gilliam Group, we pride ourselves on being your partner through every step of the selling process.
 From listing your property to introducing you to buyers and everything in between, we’re here to make sure you go from “FOR SALE” to “SOLD” in the shortest amount of time possible and with the most possible profit.
 With that said, here are the top 7 ways you can help your home to fly off the market:

 1. Attract them from Afar